-- Filing a written revocation with the Corporate Clerk of Northeast Bank, 500 Canal Street, Lewiston, Maine 04240; - Submitting a new proxy by telephone, Internet or proxy card after the time and date of the previously submitted proxy; or - Appearing in person and voting by ballot at the annual meeting.
+- Filing a written revocation with the Corporate Clerk of Northeast Bank, 27 Pearl Street, Portland, Maine 04101; - Submitting a new proxy by telephone, Internet or proxy card after the time and date of the previously submitted proxy; or - Attending and voting at the virtual annual meeting.

-If you are a Voting Shareholder as of the Record Date attending the annual meeting, you may vote in person whether or not a proxy has been previously given, but your presence (without further action) at the annual meeting will not constitute revocation of a previously given proxy.
+If you are a Voting Shareholder as of the Record Date attending the virtual annual meeting, you may vote whether or not a proxy has been previously given, but your presence (without further action) at the annual meeting will not constitute revocation of a previously given proxy.